-In line with government legislation we ask that visitors who are able to wear a face covering while inside the site’s indoor spaces, including our two museums, the ship, the dry dock and our shop.
+In line with government legislation, we ask visitors who are able to wear a face covering to do so while inside the site’s indoor spaces, including our two museums, the ship, the dry dock and our shop.

 You don’t have to wear a face covering for the outside spaces on site, but you are welcome to wear one for your whole visit if you wish.

 What have you done to reduce the risk of transmission of COVID-19?

 The safety of our visitors and staff is paramount, along with ensuring a warm welcome and a great visit, so we have made some changes and improvements to how we operate: